 Where are we located?
 The center is located in Pocatello, Idaho and is supported by Idaho State University’s Department of Communication Sciences and Disorders and Division of Health Sciences.

 How are we supported?
-We are supported in part by the Brenda Bertsch Malepeai Endowment through the Idaho State University Foundation, other generous donors including our staff, including their time and money.
+We are supported in part by the Brenda Bertsch Malepeai Memorial Fund through the Idaho State University Foundation, Malcom Fraser Grant funds, and other generous donors including our staff, including their time and money.

 Donate – to the Northwest Center for Fluency Disorders (NWCFD).

 Daniel Hudock, Ph.D., CCC – SLP is the director of the center.
 Dr. Hudock is a faculty member in the Department of Communication Sciences and Disorders at Idaho State University, is a person who stutters, and has his American Speech-Language and Hearing Association clinical certification in Speech-Language Pathology.